bktech2021/rust_math/README.md

 # rust_math
-Math library written in Rust.\n
+Math library written in Rust.\
 Operations for integer lists.

 ## Adding to your project